Birxdk/birxdk_node_rabbitmq/README.md

 # Dependencies #
-You need to have a access to rabbitMQ, locally is works just fine.
+You need to have a access to rabbitMQ, localhost works just fine.

 # Install #
 Before running the publisher/consumer install the npm packages